eHealthAfrica/aether/documentation/try/walkthrough-connect.md

 Open `ckan-consumer/config/config.json` in your favourite editor, and change the value of `API_KEY` to what you just copied.

 Now you can open CKAN in your browser - go to [http://localhost:5000](http://localhost:5000).
 Login using the password that you just entered.
-Select _Organization_ from the top bar and create an organization with the name `eHADemo`.
+Select _Organizations_ from the top bar and create an organization with the name `eHADemo`.

 ## Start the CKAN Consumer and Do Some More CKAN Configuration